gupta-shat/mspevent.github.io/_posts/2019-08-27-How-to-make-your-own-portfolio-blog.md

 foo@bar:~$  bundle exec jekyll post "My New Post"
 ```

-An an example, you can also see the code of this website [here](https://github.com/codewithdev/codewithdev.github.io).

 For now, that's all.
 Do comment if you get any error or get stuck somewhere.
 Subscribe to the blogs.
 I will be posting a guide to
 **How to contribute to Open Source** next.
 ### Happy Coding !!!